covenanttechnologysolutions/connectwise-rest/README.md

   companyId: 'company',
   serverUrl: 'your.connectwise.com',
   clientId: '<your client id>',
-  // One of the following: token, integrator username and password or username, password and two-factor code
+  // One of the following: integrator username and password or username, password and two-factor code
-  token: '<bearer token>',

-  // or integrator username/password:
+  // integrator username/password:
   username: '<username>',
   password: '<private key>',

+  // also pass in two factor passcode if not using an integrator account
   twoFactorPasscode: '<2fa code>',

   timeout: 20000,             // optional, request connection timeout in ms, defaults to 20000